gumyr/cq_warehouse/README.md

 ```
 Both metric and imperial sized standard fasteners are directly supported by the fastener sub-package although the majority of the fasteners currently implemented are metric.

+Many of the fastener standards provide ranges for some of the dimensions - for example a minimum and maximum head diameter.
+This sub-package generally uses the maximum sizes when a range is available in-order to ensure clearance between a fastener and another part won't be compromised by a physical part that is within specification but larger than the CAD model.

 Threaded parts are complex for CAD systems to create and significantly increase the storage requirements thus making the system slow and difficult to use.
 To minimize these requirements all of the fastener classes have a `simple` boolean parameter that when `True` doesn't create actual threads at all.
 Such simple parts have the same overall dimensions and such that they can be used to check for fitment without dramatically impacting performance.

 > :warning: **CQ-editor** :warning: Set the Preferences :arrow_right: 3D Viewer :arrow_right: Deviation parameter to 0.01 to avoid crashes due to memory over-consumption when working with threads

-All of the fasteners default to right-handed thread but each of them provide a `hand` sting parameter which can either be `"right"` or `"left"`.
+All of the fasteners default to right-handed thread but each of them provide a `hand` string parameter which can either be `"right"` or `"left"`.

-All of the fastener classes provide a `cq_object` instance variable which contains the cadquery Solid object.
+All of the fastener classes provide a `cq_object` instance variable which contains the cadquery object.

 The following sections describe each of the provided classes.